svmk-data-science/tess-ensemble-classification/README.md

 ## Evaluation Strategy

-Model performance was evaluated using:
-- Precision-Recall curves
-- Average Precision (AP)
-- Evaluation Metrics e.g Confusion Matrices and ROC-AUC comparison
+Model performance was evaluated using a held-out test set that preserved the original class distribution to ensure unbias.
+Given the nature of the classification task, evaluation focused on Precision–Recall (PR) curves and Average Precision (AP) rather than accuracy, as PR analysis provides a more informative assessment under class imbalance.

 The final soft-voting ensemble achieved the highest Average Precision (0.931) among the evaluated configurations, outperforming individual classifiers trained on both full and reduced feature sets.

+## Key Technical Contributions

+- Built a structured ML experimentation pipeline

 ## Key